-We would like to present you some of the most advanced alternatives to Google that will help you find what Google might not.
+We would like to present to you some of the most advanced alternatives to Google that will help you find what Google might not.
 We are not saying they are better than Google, but some of them are good at performing specific searches.
-Because our aim is to uncover the things you might not aware of, we haven’t included some big players like Bing, Baidu and Yahoo search.
+Because our goal is to uncover the things you might not be aware of, we haven’t included some big players like Bing, Baidu, and Yahoo search.

 StartPage was the first search engine to allow users to search privately.
-None of your details are recorded and no cookies are used, unless you allow it to remember your preferences.
-It also provides a proxy for those who want to not just search, but browse the internet with full privacy.
+None of your details are recorded, and no cookies are used, unless you allow it to remember your preferences.
+It also provides a proxy for users who want to surf the internet with full privacy.

-BoardReader is a very useful resource for any type of community research, as it searches forums and message boards.
-Users can either look for content on the forums or for forums related to the specific topic.
+BoardReader is a beneficial resource for any type of community research, as it searches forums and message boards.
+Users can either look for content on the forums or forums related to the specific topic.

-The front-end look quite simple, exactly what forum search engine should look like, but on the back-end they run a robust data business by selling off user’s data to advertising companies.
+The front-end looks quite simple, exactly what forum search engine should look like, but on the back-end, they run a robust data business by selling off user’s data to advertising companies.

-Overall, searching sound effects using google is always an option, but FindSounds is perfect sound engine to speed up your search and get the specific element you are looking for.
+Finding sound effects using google is always an option, but FindSounds is a perfect sound engine to speed up your search and get the specific element you are looking for.

 Most web crawlers face difficulties while searching special characters used in the code.
-SearchCode overcomes this issue and lets you search for code by method name, variable name, operations, usage, security flaws and by special characters much faster than other code search engines.
+SearchCode overcomes this issue and lets you search for code by the method name, variable name, operations, usage, security flaws, and by special characters much faster than other code search engines.

-GigaBlast is an open source search engine, written in C and C++ programming language.
-As of 2015, they had indexed more than 12 billion webpages and received billions queries per month.
-It provides search results to other companies like Zuula, Blingo, Clusty and Snap.
+GigaBlast is an open-source search engine, written in C and C++ programming language.
+As of 2020, they had indexed more than 12 billion webpages and received billions of queries per month.
+It provides search results to other companies like Zuula, Blingo, Clusty, and Snap.

-GigaBlast allows you to search with certain customizations and optional parameters, for instance, searching by exact phrase, terms, filetypes, languages and much more.
+GigaBlast allows you to search with specific customizations and optional parameters, for instance, searching by exact phrase, terms, filetypes, languages, and much more.

 12. KidRex and Kiddle